What Screens Do to Your Child’s Brain Before Bed (And What to Do Instead)

 But beneath the nuance, one recommendation hasn't changed since it was first introduced: no screens for at least 60 minutes before bed.

 The reasoning is straightforward.
+A meta-analysis published in JAMA Pediatrics found that screen time before bed was associated with reduced sleep duration and delayed sleep onset in 90% of studies reviewed.
 The hour before sleep needs to accomplish two things: let the body produce melatonin naturally, and shift the brain from alert mode to rest mode.
 Screens prevent both.

 The AAP also recommends removing all devices from the bedroom.
 The brain should associate the sleeping environment with rest, not entertainment.